IAMX: Patreon

-Altruism
+Mental health altruism

 During the 'Mile Deep Hollow' Tour, Corner started the IAMX Mental Health Gatherings, which were separate events held prior to IAMX live shows in 2018, with proceeds going to mental health charities.
-They were intimate gatherings of fans who wished to share their stories, find acceptance amongst their peers, and ask Corner and other special guests advice on how to manage their mental health struggles.
+These were intimate gatherings of fans who wished to share their stories, find acceptance amongst their peers, and ask Corner and other special guests advice on how to manage their mental health struggles.

-This later evolved into the IAMX Podcast 'Headnoise' which were online Mental Health Gatherings, sometimes with or sometimes without special guests, which were a way for Corner and his fans to remain connected during the global pandemic and uplift one another by sharing their struggles and advice.
+This later evolved into the IAMX podcast 'Headnoise' which were recordings of the online Mental Health Gatherings, sometimes with or sometimes without special guests.
+These were a way for Corner and his fans to remain connected during the global pandemic and uplift one another by sharing their struggles and advice.

 Turmwerk and Silent Valley Studios

 From 2008 until Corner's move to Los Angeles in 2014, IAMX headquarters was located at an old GDR factory outside Berlin.
-Corner spoke about the move in an interview, saying that he had bought a building which used to be a waterworks factory in the former East Germany.
+Corner spoke about the move in an interview, saying that he had bought a building that used to be a waterworks factory in the former East Germany.
 The factory has since been named "Turmwerk" and is used for studio recording, band rehearsals, photo shoots, music video and live visual production.
 These productions include the music video "My Secret Friend" featuring Imogen Heap, photo shoots for the cover of IAMX's fourth studio album, Volatile Times, shot by Berlin photographer Ben Wolf and press photos for IAMX's fifth studio album, The Unified Field, by photographers Joe Dilworth and Sammi Doll.
 Corner said in an interview that his dream was to create a place for artists of all kinds where the main focus is on creativity and free thinking.